[no picture yet]

 References & notes

-Casualty information from Nelson1, who also has him as Curtis Brown.
-Details from the Record2.
-His gravesite is on Findagrave.
+Initial casualty information from Nelson,1 also as Curtis Brown.
+His service from the Record.2 Wound and hospital details from the Patient List,3 as Curtis Browne, and the MSHWR,4 as Curtis Brown.
+Personal details from family genealogists and the US Census of 1860.
+His gravesite is on Findagrave; his stone has his age at death as 21 years and 6 months.
 The quote above from Joseph Crowell, author of The Young Volunteer: The Everyday Experiences of a Soldier Boy in the Civil War (1906), also of the 13th Regiment.

 Birth